Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Define an instruction
 =====================

-All the aspects of an instruction can at any time be changed from the MATLAB® environment.
+All the aspects of an instruction can at any time be changed from twithin the SLiCAP environment.
 An instruction can be executed if the instruction data is complete and consistent (this will be checked by SLiCAP).

 In the following sections the instruction data and their default values will be discussed.